linuxgurugamer/MissionPlanner/README.md

 		The license for this file is the GPLv3

 Note 2: The Mechanical Jeb - Pod version 2.0 from MechJeb is ignored, as it's not used anymore

+Note 3: If the VABOrganizer mod is installed, this option will show all the categories which that
+		mod provides and will perform checks on them.
+If it is NOT installed, the criteria will be shown, but not be active, and not changable since the categories won't be available.